 Budongo forest is the closest spot from Kampala-Uganda’s capital for tourists to trek chimpanzees.
 The forest is part of the Murchison Falls Conservation Area.

-There are 2 habituated chimpanzee families that can be trekked by those interested in the activity.
+2 habituated chimpanzee families can be trekked by those interested in the activity.
 For Budongo forest chimpanzee trekking, a well-developed and extensive trail system with a length of 115km in total is found in the forest.

 The forest offers a great experience trekking chimpanzees in the reserve famous for the age-old mahogany trees which can grow up to 80 meters.

-Within the forest is also 465 plant species, all offering a great jungle experience which is a natural habitat to the chimps living in the forest.
+Within the forest are also 465 plant species, all offering a great jungle experience which is a natural habitat to the chimps living in the forest.

 Kibale Forest National Park